Want to find the best service business ideas?

 Why should you start a service-based business?

-Most of the time, people tend to think that in order to start a successful business, they need to come up with a billion-dollar tech business idea like Facebook or Amazon.
+People tend to think that in order to start a successful business, they need to come up with a billion-dollar tech business idea like Facebook or Amazon.

 Actually, it’s VERY hard to come up with that type of business.
 And even harder to succeed in the tech startup world.
 Research shows that 75% of venture-backed startups fail.